googlefonts/how-to-hint-variable-fonts/README.md

 If the measured outline distance between the base glyph and the accent is the same across the variation space, this code can be used.
 If the accent distance measurement varies, custom code is needed.

 4. **Composites: Autohinter code output is correct**.
-If the the distance between the accent and base glyph is constant, across all variations in the font, the code output by the autohinter can be used to position accents.
+If the distance between the accent and base glyph is constant, across all variations in the font, the code output by the autohinter can be used to position accents.

 <img width="100%" height="100%" src="Images/HintOS.png">